spm/spm-docs/docs/courses/index.md

 ## Previous recordings
 The SPM courses consist of interactive workshops and lectures.
 To view videos recordings of the lectures from a previous fMRI & VBM course, please select topics from the menu.

+## FAQ

+??? note "How often does the SPM courses run?"
+    The SPM courses are run in May and October each year.

+??? note "Do you teach PET as part of the programme?"
+    We sometimes provide teaching on PET on the workshop day, however this is subject to the availability of staff.
+Most of the statistical concepts and techniques, which are taught on the course, are similar for both technologies.

+??? note "Is the content of the May fMRI/MRI/VBM course different from the course offered in October?"
+    They are the same.

+??? note "Where can I access the materials for previous SPM courses?"
+    Information and course material can be accessed at the following link: https://www.fil.ion.ucl.ac.uk/spm/course/

+??? note "Does the course count towards any credits for my MSc or postgraduate course?"
+    Yes, if you are a UCL student.
+Students, however, must ensure they attend each session to claim these credits.

+??? note "Can I pay for the course other than by credit or debit card?"
+    Payment for the course is by debit or credit card only.

+??? note "Can I get a refund of my fees if I am unable to attend?"
+    You may be able to get a refund if you notify us at least two weeks before the start date of the course.

+??? note "Can I get a discount if I am unemployed?"
+    We regret we are not able to offer any discounts other than the discounted rate for students.